HL7/smart-app-launch/input/pages/scopes-and-launch-context.md

 * At which clinic, hospital ward, or patient room is the end-user currently working?

-To request access to such details, an app asks for "launch context" scopes in addition to whatever clinical access scopes it needs.
-Launch context scopes are easy to tell apart from clinical data scopes, because they always begin with `launch`.
+To request access to such details, an app asks for "launch context" scopes in addition to whatever FHIR Resource access scopes it needs.
+Launch context scopes are easy to tell apart from FHIR Resource scopes, because they always begin with `launch`.

 There are two general approaches to asking for launch context data depending